erivera3/configure-ad/README.md

 ## 🎯 Goals & Objectives

-The goal of this project was to design and implement a functional Active Directory environment in a cloud setting while developing a deeper understanding of how core infrastructure components interact.
+The goal of this project was to build a working Active Directory environment in Azure and understand how core components like DNS, networking, and authentication work together.

 By the end of this lab, I aimed to:

-- Deploy a Domain Controller in Microsoft Azure
+- Deploy a Domain Controller in Azure
 - Configure Active Directory Domain Services (AD DS)
 - Join a client machine to the domain
 - Create and manage users and Organizational Units
-- Implement and test security policies
+- Implement and test account lockout policies
-- Strengthen troubleshooting skills across DNS, networking, and system logs
+- Improve my troubleshooting skills
-- Reflect on system behavior to improve future problem-solving approaches

 ---

 ## 📌 Overview

-This project demonstrates the deployment and configuration of an Active Directory Domain Services (AD DS) environment using Azure Virtual Machines.
-The setup simulates a real-world enterprise environment with centralized identity and access management.

-More importantly, this lab served as a hands-on opportunity to connect theoretical knowledge with practical implementation, reinforcing how infrastructure, networking, and security concepts interdepend.
+In this project, I set up a Domain Controller and a client machine in Azure to simulate a basic enterprise environment.
+The focus was on understanding how systems communicate, how users are managed, and how security policies affect authentication.

 ---